-Arlberg Pass is a 5 stars road in Austria
+Driving the 5 stars road to Arlberg Pass in Austria

 Arlberg Pass is a high mountain pass at an elevation of 1.804m (5,918ft) above the sea level, located in Austria.

-Set high in the Tyrolean Alps, the road to the summit is totally paved.
+The road to the summit is totally paved.
 It’s called Federal Highway B 197.
 The condition of the road is excellent.
 It is a wide road with moderate curves and just fun to ride, with hairpin turns on the western side.
-The first road traversing the pass was built in 1787.
-At that time it was called "Josephinische Straße".
-In 1824 the road was surfaced.
-The pass was bypassed by the Arlberg Road Tunnel in 1978.
+The drive is steep in parts, hitting a 13% of maximum gradient through some of the ramps.

 The pass is 13.2 km (8.20 miles) long, running west-east from Stuben am Arlberg to St. Anton am Arlberg.
 The summit hosts a café-bar and a big parking lot.